 We’re back with Francis Chan, who joins us from San Francisco.
-Francis and his wife Lisa wrote a new book titled, You and Me Forever: Marriage in Light of Eternity.
+Francis and his wife Lisa wrote a new book, You and Me Forever: Marriage in Light of Eternity.
 In the book you write, “No woman wants to be led by a joyless man” (81).
-Explain this.
+Unpack that for us.
 Why is joy so central to leadership?

 Well, joy is one of the fruit of the Spirit.
 But it is one of those fruit that is so contagious.
 We have the ability to bring life or death to a situation.

 Whether it is your family or your workplace, you can think of those people that just walk in, and their joy just lights up a room.
 And then you can think of others where they are just joyless; they are just negative and it rubs off.
 So when it is in the home, I mean, that is a lot of time spent with that person.

 And Scripture tells us that our joy, our forbearance, and that lack of anxiety should be evident to everyone (Philippians 4:4).
 This is what makes us attractive.